Steel string acoustic guitar models

 The Kingfisher was my first guitar design and is a mid-size body that is about an inch narrower across the lower bout than a dreadnought, but has the same body depth.
 With appropriate choices of top wood and bracing, it can be built with an emphasis for fingerstyle playing, for flat picking, or a hybrid of the two.
 It has a 14th fret neck body joint and can built with or without a cutaway.

-This is a small-bodied guitar/octave mandolin hybrid.
+The Towhee is a parlor guitar-size flat top octave mandolin.
 It has four courses of unison pair strings tuned one octave below the standard tuning of a mandolin.
 This places its voice in the range of a guitar but with the characteristic sound of the unison string pairs of a mandolin.